 Localization is really like your colorful block of jelly.
 Whenever it gets squeezed, bits and pieces of it end up all over the place.
 Typically, a lot of talented people find themselves jobless yet they stay in the business.
 That’s the most likely outcome.

 This is one of the quirks of our industry.
 People who work in localization tend to remain in it for life.
 Perhaps they’re too specialized.
 Or perhaps they simply love their job too much to go seeking greener pastures.
-Maybe it’s the outside world which doesn’t know much about this business.
-Imagine this: You show up with your flashy CV.
-You speak 5 languages fluently, or so it reads.
+Maybe it’s the outside world that doesn’t know much about this business.
+Imagine this: You show up with your flashy CV which brags that you fluently speak five languages.
 Then the recruiter looks up at you and she’s like: Uh, localization?
 What’s that?

 What the Jell-O effect means to you